RebelGuy/chat-mate/projects/server/readme.md

 - `timestamp` (`number`): The latest time for which the moderation status could be verified.
 It may have changed since then.

 Can return the following errors:
 - `403`: When the logged-in user is not a streamer.

+### `GET /youtube/login`
+Retrieves the Youtube login URL that should be used by the streamer to authorise the ChatMate Application.
+Intended to be used by Studio.
+See [the docs](../../docs/youtube-auth.md) for more info.

+Returns data with the following properties:
+- `url` (`string`): The login URL.
+It will redirect back to Studio.

+Can return the following errors:
+- `400`: When the logged-in user has not set a primary Youtube channel.
+- `403`: When the logged-in user is not a streamer.

+### `POST /youtube/authorise`
+Authorises the authorisation code and updates the stored Youtube `access_token` in the database.

+Query parameters:
+- `code` (`string`): The authorisation code obtained from Youtube after logging on.
+- `state` (`state`): The query parameter of the same name returned by Youtube after logging on and redirecting back to Studio.

+Returns an empty response body.

+Can return the following errors:
+- `400`: When the logged-in user has not set a primary Youtube channel.
+- `403`: When the logged-in user is not a streamer.

 ### `GET /status`